Chapter 12.20

 The purposes of telecommunications business licensing are to:

-A. Provide the City with accurate and current information concerning the cable operators and telecommunications carriers and providers who offer or provide services within the City, or that own or operate facilities within the City;
+A. Provide the City with accurate and current information concerning the cable operators and service providers who offer or provide services within the City, or that own or operate facilities within the City;

 B. Assist the City in enforcement of this chapter;